 Make the cashew cheese for the risotto by blending together the cashews and the miso with enough water to make a smooth paste.
-If you don't have miso you could use 2 tbsp nutritional yeast, or leave it out altogether and just use the cashew paste.
+If you don't have miso you could use 2 tablespoon nutritional yeast, or leave it out altogether and just use the cashew paste.

 Add the chopped onion, season with some salt, red pepper flakes and ground black pepper and saute until softened, about three to four minutes.